Zombi 3: Plot

 When their car breaks down, Carol goes looking for water but is mauled by zombies and becomes zombified after her legs are torn off.
-Bo flees when more zombies emerge, eventually joining up with Patricia and Glenn.
+Bo flees as more zombies emerge, eventually joining Patricia and Glenn.
 Glenn dies and reanimates as a zombie on the way to the hospital, killing Bo while Patricia escapes.

 Back at the lab, Dr. Holder and his team start work on an antidote to Death One.
 Meanwhile, Morton's men initiate an operation to eradicate the zombies, now identified by the codename "locusts", referencing the zombies' behavior pattern of swarming from town to town.

-Meanwhile, Jane and Tom are ambushed and killed by a zombie's head in the kitchen freezer at the hotel.
-Lia reanimates, kills and devours Susanna and almost kills Nancy before being thrown off the balcony and killed.
+Jane and Tom are ambushed and killed by a zombie's head in the kitchen freezer at the hotel.
+Lia reanimates, kills, and devours Susanna and almost kills Nancy before being thrown off the balcony and killed.
 Kenny and Roger encounter Patricia as she arrives to break the news about Bo's demise, but zombies swarm the hotel.
 Before fleeing, Kenny, Roger, Patricia, Nancy, and David kill many zombies by using their newly acquired weapons.

 The next morning, the survivors encounter some of Morton's soldiers, who kill David as he playfully chases a chicken.
-The other four escape, as the final stage of Morton's zombie eradication begins and Dr. Holder expresses his fear that the atmospheric infection may not be confined to the island.
+The other four escape as the final stage of Morton's zombie eradication begins, and Dr. Holder fears the atmospheric infection may not be confined to the island.
 Arriving at the nearby hospital, the four encounter a pregnant woman in labor.
 As Nancy helps deliver the newborn, Patricia battles zombie Glenn and beheads him, while Kenny and Roger battle Morton's cleanup crew.
-Nancy is mauled from behind by a zombie that sneaks behind her and is subsequently killed by the zombified newborn when it escapes the mother's womb and latches onto her face.
+Nancy is mauled from behind by a zombie that sneaks behind her and is subsequently killed by the zombified newborn when it escapes the mother's womb.
 Meanwhile, Kenny, Roger, and Patricia escape to find more zombies.
 They make it to a helicopter, but only Kenny and Patricia escape, as Roger is attacked by the zombies while trying to join them and is killed by the cleanup crew, even after he begs the latter to spare his life.

 Blue Heart, the DJ who provided commentary for much of the film, dedicates his next record to "all the undead around the world", having been infected himself.
 Upon hearing the broadcast, Kenny decides to return to the island, assuring Patricia that he intends to save what's left of humanity.